ztyyLV/barcode-reader-docs-mobile/programming/android/samples/general.md

 # Android GeneralSettings Sample

-The general setting sample shows how to make the general settings via [`PublicRuntimeSettings`]({{ site.android_api }}auxiliary-PublicRuntimeSettings.html) class when using Dynamsoft Barcode Reader Android SDK.
+This sample shows how to configure general barcode settings like the barcode formats, expected barcode count and the scan region when using Dynamsoft Barcode Reader Android SDK.

 **View Samples (on GitHub)**